vitaly-t/pg-tuple/spec/readme.md

 **Parts that I'm not sure about yet:**

 3. Wrapping double-quotes for tuple values on nested levels are prefixed with back-slash?
+4. Tuples on nested values are wrapped into two double-quotes?